 Only you can decide whether to buy a memory gel mattress or not, but when you’re choosing your mattress, you may want to consider the following things:

-- Are you buying the mattress because of the comfort factor?
+- Are you purchasing the mattress because of the comfort factor?

-If your current mattress is plain uncomfortable, you may prefer a hybrid mattress that combines memory gel and pocket springs so that you get plenty of comforts and plenty of support when you sleep.
+If your current mattress is uncomfortable, you may prefer a hybrid mattress that combines memory gel and pocket springs to get plenty of comfort and support when you sleep.

 - Are you sensitive to the temperatures?